MarHaj/tidhub/README.md

 ## Installation and running

 1. Copy or move `tidhub.sh` into some directory on your PATH.
 I prefer either `~/bin/` or `~/.local/bin/`
-2. cd into this directory and make `tidhub.sh` file permission executable (e.g. chmod u+x `tidhub.sh`)
+2. Make `tidhub.sh` file permission executable (e.g. chmod u+x `tidhub.sh`)
-3. Write into your terminal: `tidhub.sh` and you will be presented with program usage options or — if configuration file is missing — with an offer to create config file template.
+3. Run it: write into your terminal: `tidhub.sh` and you will be presented with program usage options or — if configuration file is missing — with an offer to create config file template.

 ## Timeline

 * Project started on 2020-12-19.
-* Version 0.1.0 — all intended functionalities has been implemented — on 2021-01-03.
+* All intended functionalities has been implemented on 2021-01-03.
+* Public version 1.0.0 released on 2021-01-13.

 ## Alternatives